Robinhoeh/agencynav/README.md

 # Responsive nav menu

 ## The idea here was to build a simple yet responsive header.
-On click, the menu
+On click, the menu is displayed.
-## is displayed.
 I used google fonts, icoFont for the hamburger bar and jQuery.

+## Please check out the public directory for the original design
 ## Available Scripts

 - `npm run start` - Starts the development server